Bob Ross Paintings and Turtle Wagon pt.1

 How this article idea came to me is the subject of this whole first post really.
 A few weeks ago, my friends and I decided that we would follow along with painter Bob Ross, and try to replicate his artwork from an episode of the Joy of Painting.
 With varied levels of success, we did paint landscapes.
 Here’s mine:

 Painting in about half an hour (we went for the length of the episode, minus the explanation of which paint colours Mr Ross had used).
 It was tricky, as something none of us had every done before.
 I’m mostly happy with how my work of art turned out, particularly the main mountain has grown on me in the weeks since I painted it.
+This encouraged me to venture into different kinds of painting, like oil painting and charcoal painting, and I ended up even trying some 5d diamond painting kits.
 At the time I thought it hadn’t worked so well as the paint didn’t come off of the palette knife as well as I hoped, as well as it worked for Bob Ross, but since I think it looks like it’s disappearing into the clouds, or a thick fog in the distance.

 After the completing painting, and discussing a future art project that will no doubt make up the second post in this series, I remembered a project I have been ‘working’ on for a while.
 A few months ago I saw a large series of pictures of someone who had repainted a Hulkbuster Iron Man with a more classical paint scheme, and I thought that it would be an interesting project to replicate.
 Then at the boot sale that week, with an eye out for an old toy worthy of repainting I found this: